Exmouth Colts edged out at Bideford

 A well-worked catch and drive followed and, when the Cockles left a big hole in their defensive line, the home side punished them with an equalising try.

 The Exmouth response was excellent and they were soon back in charge of proceedings, looking impressive with ball in hand and the forwards confidently making the hard yards!
-Indeed, it was no more than they deserved when, following some quick thinking by skipper Owen Brinkworth after the home side had been penalised at the ruck, led to the Cockles captain running half the length of the pitch before crossing the line and a successful conversion from full-back Bertie Hughes saw Exmouth troop off at the break with a 12-5 lead.
+Indeed, it was no more than they deserved when, following some quick thinking by skipper Owen Brinkworth after the home side had been penalised at the ruck, the Cockles’ captain ran half the length of the pitch before crossing the line and a successful conversion from full-back Bertie Hughes saw Exmouth troop off at the break with a 12-5 lead.

 The home side made changes at the break which added some considerable weight to the pack, a strengthening that was very evident when they went over for an early second half, unconverted try.